bhagath555/mesh_VTU/README.md

 * Within the Piece, We provide the Point data as shown below.
   * It should start with <PointData> command.
     * While entering the actual data, We have to define the respective collection of information in DataArray format, this is the case with any kind of collection of information.
-    * With in data array, It is necessary to mentions the type of data numerically, i,e float or int, then Data name, The provided data will be available with this name tag in software's like paraview.
+    * With in data array, It is necessary to mentions the numerical type of the data, i.e float or int, then data name.
+The provided data will be available with this name tag in the visualization software's like paraview.
     * then format of the data, whether it is ascii or binary.
     * And number of components of data at any its corresponding vertex or cell
     * After defining the  information, we provide the components of data of each vertex.